CREATE PROCEDURE AS — Defines a stored procedure composed of a SQL query.

 The embedded program code form supports the inclusion of program code in the AS clause.
 The embedded program code is opened and closed by three pound signs (###) and followed by the LANGUAGE clause specifying the programming language in use.
 VoltDB currently supports Groovy as an embedded language.
 (Supported in compiled application catalogs only.
 See the appendix on Using Application Catalogs in the VoltDB Administrator's Guide for details.)

 In both cases, the procedure name must follow the naming conventions for Java class names.
 For example, the name is case-sensitive and cannot contain any white space.

-If security is enabled at runtime, only those roles named in the ALLOW clause have permission to invoke the procedure.
+If security is enabled at runtime, only those roles named in the ALLOW clause (or with the ALLPROC or ADMIN permissions) have permission to invoke the procedure.
 If security is not enabled at runtime, the ALLOW clause is ignored and all users have access to the stored procedure.

 The following example defines a stored procedure, CountUsersByCountry, as a single SQL query with a placeholder for matching the country column:

 CREATE PROCEDURE CountUsersByCountry AS SELECT COUNT(*) FROM Users WHERE country=?;

 The next example restricts access to the stored procedure to only users with the operator role: